ConradIrwin/conradirwin.github.com/_posts/2012-06-29-time-to-move-on.md

 incredibly successful way to structure large applications for the last few decades.
 Since it was invented however, new programming techniques have become popular.
-Without closures (or anonymous blocks) event binding can be very tedious; and without deferrables (also known as deferreds or promises) operations don't really stand out as objects on their own.
+Without closures (or anonymous blocks) event binding can be very tedious; and without deferrables (also known as deferreds or promises) the idea of treating individual operations as objects in their own right doesn't make much sense.

 To re-iterate: MVC is awesome, but it's designed with decades old technologies.
 MOVE is just a update to make better use of the new tools we have.